EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 The code and examples used in this notebook illustrate the range of data and features in MGnify's genomes API, and allow less experimented users to re-use sample code for their own purpose.

 # Discussion
-MGnify's publicly available Jupyter Lab instances and notebooks are a collection of resources to empower the microbiome research community with streamlined access to EMBL-EBI's metagenomic-derived datasets.
+MGnify's publicly available Jupyter Lab instances and notebooks are a collection of resources that aim to empower the microbiome research community with streamlined access to EMBL-EBI's metagenomic-derived datasets.
 Through "code as documentation" and ready-to-use compute environments, users can acomplish short programmatic access tasks (like building a TSV file of data requiring multiple API requests) or follow more in-depth analysis workflows than are possible on the MGnify website (like cross-study comparisons).

 During and around BioHackathon Europe 2022, we developed this resource at multiple levels.